AlexanderLindholt/TextPlus/documentation/fundamentals/readme.md

 # Introduction

-You'll be creating text using GUI objects as frames, like this:
+You’ll be creating text using GUI objects as frames, like this:

 ```lua
 local Text = require(script.TextPlus)